Published on October 8th, 2024 by Felix Martinez

 Source: Investor Relations

-RioCan operates with a focus in large urban markets, where demand for properties generally is higher and where average rents are higher as well.
+RioCan focuses on large urban markets, where demand for properties is generally higher, and average rents are higher as well.
 Thanks to urbanization, people are moving into these markets, which is why the longer-term outlook for these properties is positive.
-A little more than half of its properties (by square footage) are located in the Greater Toronto Area.
+More than half of its properties (by square footage) are located in the Greater Toronto Area.

 While retail REITs can be vulnerable to recessions and other macro shocks when they have a focus on (lower-quality) malls where tenants aren’t resilient, RioCan’s focus is different.
 Many of its tenants are necessity-based, i.e. drug stores, grocers, and so on.
 These tend to remain resilient during recessions, which is why there is little risk that RioCan’s tenants will default or run into trouble in a big way.

 Under its RioCan Living brand, RioCan also offers residential real estate.
-The focus here is, like in the commercial portfolio, on high-class assets in the largest and fastest-growing markets.
-While average lease yields in the residential space are lower relative to commercial assets, residential real estate is very resilient, thus the buildout of this business derisks RioCan’s business.
+Like in the commercial portfolio, the focus here is on high-class assets in the largest and fastest-growing markets.
+While average lease yields in the residential space are lower relative to commercial assets, residential real estate is very resilient; thus, the buildout of this business derisks RioCan’s business.

 On top of that, rent growth in the residential space is higher than in many other real estate markets, thus the residential business could allow for an improved organic growth rate in the future.